MasonWeaver1205/Project1/README.md

 5. Users may select the button that does nothing.

 Improvements

 1.First and foremost change the button layout to vertical.
 This will match the system to the real world and be much easier for users.
-2. Change the small white light feedback to a bright red so users can really see when a button is pressed.l
+2. Change the small white light feedback to a bright red so users can really see when a button is pressed.
 3. Give the users a way to see what floor they are going to.
 4. Give the users a way to see what direction the elevator is going.
 5. Provide audio feedback for users.